zh54321/EntraTokenAid/README.md

 - `Invoke-PrintTokenInfo` Formats and displays JWT information in console.
 - `Invoke-Reporting` Logs information to a CSV file for later analysis or comparison.
+- `Get-Token` Get the token from the token endpoint (OAuth code flow).

 ## Security Warning